thien/specialk/logs.md

 ## Tasks

 - Note to self: Don't merge the optimisation methods.
 They're inherently different (see Attn is all you need paper.)

 - [ ] Check for any teacher forcing implementation differences between the models.
 - [ ] Setup early stopping to 2/3 of best outcome (will this affect the bayesian optimiser?)

 - [ ] Need mechanism to send data to local machine once done.
     - [ ] Test it on the azure instance.
     - [x] Write `rsync` script to handle transfer to local machine.
+    - [ ] Need method to securely store keys/passwords on azure instance s.t. `rsync` can be autonomous.
     - [x] Add telegram notifier to tell me when it's time to turn off the azure instance.
         - [x] Move telegram component to outside models s.t it can be used with `bash`.